daxmawal/StarPU-Inference-Server/docs/installation.md

 ## Next Steps

-Continue with the [Usage Guide](usage.md) to learn how to launch the server and submit inference requests.
+Continue with the [Usage Guide](usage.md) to learn how to launch the server and submit inference requests.-->